 In another study, recombinant HGH has been shown to prevent muscle weakness post-surgery.
 The study focused on knee surgery that always results in the weakening of the quadriceps muscles during the postoperative duration.
 Administration of HGH therapy was shown to significantly preserve muscle strength while minimizing quadriceps muscle loss, a fact that further accelerated the patient’s recovery.

 Does HGH help in tendon repair?

 If you have experienced a tendon or ligament injury in the past, then you know how painful and slow the healing process can be.
-With HGH tendon repair, however a faster relief from posttraumatic pain becomes a sure thing.
+With HGH tendon repair, however, faster relief from posttraumatic pain becomes an obvious thing.

 More trials on mice indicate that IGF-1 carries the potential to speed up tendon healing following a surgical operation.
 The mice that received the insulin growth factor experienced minimal inflammation as well as faster restoration of their normal physical operations.

 Other studies conducted on humans point out the ability of HGH to stimulate the production of collagen in human tendons.
 This might indicate that the growth hormone can potentially assist in tendon repair and healing.
 That said, more clinical trials still need to be conducted to ascertain the potency of HGH in aiding this repair.

 Because of its special ability to trigger cell proliferation, the human growth hormone has attracted extensive attention as a potent solution for speeding up wound healing.
 Several scientific studies have followed that attention and the findings are very promising.